 A student who misses more than 20% of the course days will receive a failing grade for that course.

-Attendance Requirement Credit Hour (Cosmetology) - Students are expected to attend all scheduled classes.
-In no event may a student miss more than 20% of the term for credit hour programs.
-A student who hits this trigger will not receive a passing grade for that term.
-Students who fail to complete 100% attendance will receive an "I" grade in the current term provided they have completed 80% of attendance in that term.
-The student may continue to the next term and will be allowed 3-weeks to makeup hours to achieve 100% attendance.
+Attendance Requirement Clock Hour - Students are expected to attend all scheduled classes.
+In no event may a student miss more than 20% of the module hours for clock hour programs.
+A student who hits this trigger will not receive a passing grade for that module.
+Students who fail to complete 100% attendance will receive an "I" grade in the current module provided they have completed 80% of attendance in the module.
+The student may continue to the next module and will be allowed 3-weeks to makeup hours to achieve 100% attendance.
 Beyond the 3-weeks, the student will receive an "F" grade and have to repeat the course.
 1 (See additional Attendance Requirements at the end of this section.)